 We do not offer the facility to pay your fee in instalments.
 Please ensure you have the required funds to make your payment in full before beginning your application.

-Please contact us via email before you apply, and we can provide further information on how to complete your registration.
+Please email us before you apply, and we can provide further information on how to complete your registration.

 Once your application, including payment, is complete, your eligibility will be checked with your university.
 Once confirmation of this is received your application will be approved, and you will receive an email to confirm this.

-If your university or the GMC inform us that you are not currently eligible for the PANE, we will automatically withdraw your application and provide a full refund of your fee.
+If your course provider or the GMC inform us that you are not currently eligible for the PARA, we will automatically withdraw your application and provide a full refund of your fee.

 If you wish to withdraw, please email us, including your full name and the exam component(s) you wish to withdraw from (KBA and/or OSCE).